 Another great option is to send e-mails to the various list-servs in the area.
-Our own list serv is OBRA.
+Our own list serv is the OBRA Google Group.
 Once your paperwork is approved you may send out notices to all of our list-servs.
-(OBRA Chat, OBRA Race, OBRA Women and OBRA Juniors) The WSBA (Washington State Bicycling Association) and NCNCA (Northern California Nevada Cycling Association) also have list servs.
+(OBRA Chat, The WSBA (Washington State Bicycling Association) and NCNCA (Northern California Nevada Cycling Association) also have list servs.
 Sign up for those and send them information.